SRamireddygari/cmsc388j-fall22/projects/p1/README.md

 ## Setup

-Make sure Python 3.9 (or higher) is installed on your computer.
+Make sure Python 3.10 is installed on your computer.

 You should work on this project (and the other projects in this course) in a virtual environment.
 Navigate to the root of a directory you will use for this class.
 You should use the same environment for all projects in this course; you don't need more than one.
 To create and activate one, enter the following commands in your terminal:

-> Tip: You can clone the whole repo (`cmsc388j-spring22`) and use that as your root directory for this class.
+> Tip: You can clone the whole repo (`cmsc388j-fall22`) and use that as your root directory for this class.
 Then, you can just run `git pull` to get new projects.

 For Mac/Linux:
 ```bash